tercemundo/groq-langchain-streamlit-aichatbot/README.md

 # Groq - Langchain - Streamlit AI Chatbot APP
 I am not sponsored by Github.
 Groq, Langchain or Streamlist.
 I just love their incredible products - Gregory Kennedy

 ## March 2024 Update!
-"One-Click Installation and Set Up of Groq API, Langchain and Streamlit on Github Codespaces".
+"Easy Installation and Set Up of Groq API, Langchain and Streamlit on Github Codespaces".
 You will be able to Switch between and try out two of the best Open-Source AI models notably the Mixtral-8x7B-32768 MOE (Mixture of Experts) model  or the LLama2-70b-4096 model by Meta.

 I tweaked the original code (worked perfectly locally) that I forked from Definitive AI https://github.com/definitive-io/ in order to run Groq and the Streamlit App front end on Github CodeSpaces https://github.com/codespaces.
 Definitive AI https://www.definitive.io/ was recently aquired (March 2024) by Groq to run Groq cloud https://wow.groq.com/news_press/groq-acquires-definitive-intelligence-to-launch-groqcloud/.